lupuleasa-core/Dota2-TheCore-Config-Engine/README.txt

 //How it works?
 ////////////////////////////////////////////////////

-Magic.

-Or if you're really interested, take a sniff through the code, since I left many comments.

-Basically, autoexec.cfg the file that Dota2 loads automatically has been transformed into an engine that loads all the other .cfg files in a manner that is easy to modify and understand.
+I turned the autoexec.cfg file that is loaded and executed automatically by the dota2 client into an engine that loads and combines the other .cfg files I created into a flexible keyboard layout that is easy to modify once you get the hang of it.

+Take a sniff through files, because I read many readme files laying around and in each .cfg files there are usually plenty of comments.

 Each config file has its role.

 ////////////////////////////////////////////////////